SAP-samples/cloud-extension-s4hana-business-process/mission/add-advanced-infrastructure/README.md

 ## Configure OData Provisioning Destination

-1. Create an ODP destination in the SAP Cloud Platform Cockpit
+1. Create an ODP destination in the SAP BTP Cockpit

-- Go to the SAP Cloud Platform Cockpit
+- Go to the SAP BTP Cockpit
 - Expand Connectivity
 - Go to Destinations
 - Press button *New Destination*